dmurdoch/rgl/README.md

 Rtools40 and FreeType help.
 Yohann Demont for Shiny code, suggestions, and testing.
 Joshua Ulrich for a lot of help with the Github migration.
 Xavier Fernandez i Marin for help debugging the build.
+George Helffrich for draping code.
+Ivan Krylov for window\_group code in X11.